FAQs - The Gin Guide Awards 2023

 Is there value in entering a previously entered gin again?

 Yes.
 Many entrants enter the Awards repeatedly to gain feedback from the Judges, to make any possible improvements, and to then get feedback again.
 Previous Winners also repeatedly enter with the aim of repeating their achievement, gaining the current year's logo, stickers and certificate, and having a wealth of promotional opportunities for the year ahead.
 Also, each year the judging panel sees changes in personnel and in the categories that each judge is assessing and providing feedback on.
-There is therefore the opportunity to receive a new set of judges' comments and potentially a different score and result, especially if you have made any adjustments to your recipe, botanicals or production.
+There is therefore the opportunity to receive a new score and set of judges' comments, especially if you have made any adjustments to your recipe, botanicals or production.

 Is there an Awards Ceremony or Gala Dinner?

-Due to the limitations previously brought about by COVID-19, and based on feedback from gin brands and producers, as well as with our aim to minimise our carbon footprint, The Gin Guide Awards does not hold an Awards Ceremony or Gala Dinner.
+Based on feedback from gin brands and producers, as well aiming to minimise our carbon footprint, The Gin Guide Awards does not hold an Awards Ceremony or Gala Dinner.
 Given the global nature of the Awards, this also minimises the cost to entrants who would not be in a position to attend the Awards Ceremony.
 Instead, additional resources are invested into PR and online promotion.

 Is there a licensing fee for Finalists and Winners to use the logo?